arnedhansen/AOC/README.md

 Sternberg and N-back tasks.
 Combined EEG and Eye-Tracking (ET) analysis of neural signatures of oculomotor control in the alpha band.
 Published in Psychophysiology as a Registered Report. https://doi.org/10.22541/au.172466871.17083913/v1

-The following are short descriptions of what the files in the respective folders in this repository do.
 The titles below correspond to the folder names.
-Apart from the Python scripts in ’4_stats’, all files are MATLAB scripts.
+Apart from the Python and R scripts in ’4_stats’, all files are MATLAB scripts.

 ## paradigms